AirBnb – peer-to-peer hassles

 I truly love the idea of a sharing economy.
 Putting idle resources like cars, boats, and homes into service for short term use pushes out the utility curve by getting more value from a fixed good, while gaining revenue for the owner.
 Additionally, I prefer to do business with a ‘local’, instead of a corporate chain.
 So when AirBnb, and VRBO, and Homestay launched I was excited to explore the variety of offerings and support the people who offer them.
 I remain a fan of this model, but with the following significant cautions.

 Using AirBnb is always more of a hassle than booking a hotel.
-Using Hotels.com I can be done and on my way to checkin in less than 5 minutes.
+Using Booking.com I can be done and on my way to checkin in less than 5 minutes.
 AirBnb involves the usual confirmations; perhaps an online questionnaire (yes really) to fill in; communication back and forth about when I plan to arrive (I often cannot say exactly, and neither do I want to be pinned down); exchanging of phone numbers to keep up to date; arrangements about where exactly to meet; sometimes a key pickup at a different location, and often an actual meeting (all too often with WhatsApp messages about running late).
 Additional annoyances await after gaining access to the property – no toilet paper in Prague; a flooded refrigerator in Strasbourg.
 As well as the need to figure out how to use diverse new systems (the record thus far was a rental on Martinique that had twelve tent cards explaining how to use things).

 Additionally, the profile of property owners has evolved.
 From individuals doing their own work it has become predominantly rental management companies, working for property portfolio investors, handling the guest reservations and check in and out.
 It is not unusual to deal with five different people (via website, email, WhatsApp, and in person) in the process of a single stay, often in a foreign language.
 Inevitably something gets lost in translation or communication, or the field worker is off handling some other property.
 I have waited hours for someone to show up to let me in (most recently in Athens and Bologna).
 This portfolio management approach really takes a lot of the attractiveness of the peer-to-peer experience away.